editorconfig/editorconfig-geany/README.md

     EditorConfig prefix is `/usr`, then you should execute:

         make EDITORCONFIG_PREFIX=/usr

+    If you've installed geany from source, you'll need to preface the `make` command above with PKG_CONFIG_PATH variable, and set it to the prefix used when you built geany.
+Example:

+        PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig make EDITORCONFIG_PREFIX=/usr

 3. Once the compilation succeeds, there will be an `editorconfig-geany.so` in the root of the source tree.
 Copy this file to `${geany_prefix}/lib/geany`.